That might sound odd but Beijing is not one of my favorite cities.

 Yet, the ancient Capital of China is filled with magnificent monuments and historical sites: the Forbidden City, Temple of Heaven, the Great Wall, the Summer Palace (Yiheyuan), 13 Ming Tombs, and more… that I believe worth the pain of getting trapped in the crowd and witnessing the fascinating Chinese art and culture before communism.

 There was a day that I was in town and the sky was blue; instead of visiting the heritage sites I spent the day getting myself soaked in modern art and architecture.
 Since the Beijing Olympics in 2008, the capital city was under rapid development.
-Cutting-edge infrastructure sprung up everywhere in the city, it has become an arena of the world-class architecture firms.
+Cutting-edge infrastructure sprung up everywhere in the city, it has become an arena of world-class architecture firms.
 Art galleries and art district are growing and blooming that makes the culture hub of the country intriguing for art-lovers.
 I named Asia’s modern art scene an “Instagram” series because I found these contemporary art pieces always creates interesting and unique Instagram-able moments.

 Beijing’s Modern Architecture

 Check out these modern city developments.
-It was marvelous to see these buildings’ peculiar shapes, sharp lines, and formidable scale.
+It was marvelous to see these buildings’ peculiar shapes, sharp lines, and a formidable scale.

 - Beijing National Stadium (Bird Nest): Herzog & de Meuron